rust-lang/prev.rust-lang.org/community.md

 [Reddit](https://www.reddit.com/r/rust)

-Reddit is the unofficial online forum for all things Rust.
+Reddit is an unofficial online forum for all things Rust.

 ## How to Get Help